alireza-ab/persian-date/README.md

 | :-----------------: | :-------------------------: | :-------------: | :---------------------: | :-----------------------: | :-----------------: | --------------- | ------------------- |

+//TODO: send center of page this table
+//TODO: add versioning to new functions

 ## Install

 ```shell